mfrachet/acodingdance/src/posts/a-b-testing-with-the-jamstack/index.md

 The idea now is to rely on some kind of proxy to route the different users to one of the two variants and make sure they always see that variant.

 As you remember, **we can't rely on runtime information to store the variant**, like an authenticated user id for example.
 We need to rely on something else.
 Hopefully it exists [HTTP Cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) that allow for a client-server kind of data sharing.
-We can benefit from them to store the actual variant requested by the user and make sure that it will always get routed to that variant.
+We can benefit from them to store the actual variant requested by the users and make sure that they will always get routed to that variant.

 ![Visual representation of a proxy routing an HTTP request to the good machine for an A/B test](./cookie-ab.png)